yukiyukiyuki801/Project-of-Quercus-longinux/README.md

 ## Gradient Forest

 The models use BIO01, BIO07, BIO12, BIO17, and BIO18; 500 trees by default;
-`corr.threshold = 0.50`; and the manuscript's maximum-level calculation.
+and the manuscript's maximum-level calculation.

 ```bash
 Rscript scripts/run_gradient_forest.R adaptive